Finite correlation length implies efficient preparation of quantum thermal states: Outlook

 \section{Outlook}

 In this paper, we have shown two theorems on the efficiency of (a) estimating local observables of and (b) preparing the Gibbs state of a local Hamiltonian assuming that the state has exponential decay of correlations, and that it satisfies the approximate Markov condition uniformly on non-contractible regions.
-The efficiency of our algorithm is essentially optimal, and the error is exponentially small in the depth of the circuit.
-Thus we provide the first Gibbs state preparation algorithm that has convergence guarantees which are checkable based only on static properties of the system.
+The efficiency of our algorithm is essentially optimal since it is impossible in general to have a strictly constant depth circuit with arbitrarily small error if there are non-zero (though possibly exponentially small) correlations at distances of order $O(|\Lambda|)$.
+We provide the first Gibbs state preparation algorithm that has convergence guarantees which are checkable based only on static properties of the system.
 These guarantees, uniform clustering and the Markov condition, are physically motivated.
 The proof strategy does not depend too decisively on the structure of Gibbs states, and we expect that the methods developed here will be useful for the preparation of other classes of pure and mixed states.

 A number of open problems associated with the present work remain to be solved.
 Perhaps the most pressing open problem is to know under what conditions the Markov property holds for Gibbs states of non-commuting Hamiltonians in dimensions grater than one.
-It is the belief of the authors that if a Gibbs sate is clustering, then it satisfies the Markov condition, and if it is uniformly clustering then it satisfies the uniform Markov condition.
+It is the belief of the authors that if a Gibbs state is clustering, then it satisfies the Markov condition, and if it is uniformly clustering then it satisfies the uniform Markov condition.
 We have unfortunately not been able to prove this claim.
 A second pressing question, and one of perhaps greater physical relevance, is to understand whether and under what conditions there can be a separation between clustering and/or the Markov property for contractable and non-contractible regions.
 In the case of ground states, there is a separation between these two regimes, for which topological order is responsible.
 Understanding whether such a separation is connected to topology in the finite temperature setting is an important open problem.